Vanguard Ultra-Short Bond ETF

 VUSB

-VUSB is an exchange-traded fund that tracks an index of ultra-short-term U.
+VUSB is an exchange-traded fund (ETF) that tracks short-term, investment-grade U.

 Investment Opinion: Should I buy VUSB Today?